PhilippeR26/Account-Abstraction-for-Starknet-Hardhat/README.md

 **v1_0 _0** is the version of the contract.
 Under, you can see your contract source files ; **myAccountAbstraction.cairo** is the "root" of these files.

 You can add a new tree in `accountAA_contracts`, with a different name for `myContractAA` ; you will have just to adapt in accordance your .ts code.
 The root file shall remain `myAccountAbstraction.cairo`.
-Today, the version shall not be modified.
+Today, the version shall not be modified, and the constructor accepts only one parameter "publicKey".
  The current code of the extension uses standard Starknet hash,keys and signatures.
 If you plan to work on a wallet account that experiment exotic choices for these topics, you will have to dig in the `accountAA.ts` file, and change the code to your needs.

  See the scripts/testAA.ts code to have an example of code implementation.